In the Zone plant tags make it easier to find native plants at local garden centres.

 - Sourced from a local, known original wild population

 - Grown from seed collected ethically (harvested in a way that does not harm wild populations)

 - Genetically diverse (not propagated clones)

 - Wild-type plants (not cultivars/nativars)

 - Grown without neonicotinoids and glyphosate; other pesticide use is limited

-WWF-Canada is excited to expand its partnership with Loblaw Companies Limited (Loblaw) to source native plants for 19 of their Garden Centres across Southern Quebec.
+WWF-Canada is pleased to continue its partnership with Loblaw Companies Limited (Loblaw) to source native plants for select garden centres across southern Quebec.

-The 19 participating Garden Centres will carry a variety of locally grown and ethically sourced native plants, including shade and sun-loving species as well as grasses and sedges, all of which grow easily in local conditions.
-They’ve been carefully selected and grown by the following Quebec native plant grower and will make excellent habitat for pollinators and other wildlife in your garden:
+Each spring, participating garden centres carry a variety of locally grown and ethically sourced native plants, including shade-and sun-loving species as well as grasses and sedges, all of which grow easily in local conditions.
+They’ve been carefully selected and grown by the following native plant grower and will make excellent habitat for pollinators and other wildlife in your garden:

-Look for the special In the Zone plant tag to ensure you are choosing the best plants to help local wildlife thrive.
+By choosing plants with the special In the Zone tag, you’re assured to get the best plants possible to help local wildlife thrive.

 Plant species list for southern Quebec and eastern Ontario